 - The ECM, upon receiving this 7X REFERENCE signal, returns to the ignition module an Ignition Coil Control signal thru' two different circuits.
 These two signals are usually called Electronic Spark Timing Control Signal A and Electronic Spark Timing Control Signal B in the GM service literature.

-- These two Ignition Control (IC) signals contain the data the ignition module needs to be able to know the exact moment to start switching on and off the primary current of the ignition coils that are sitting on top of it.
+- These two Ignition Control (IC) signals contain the data the ignition module needs to know the exact moment to start switching the primary current of the ignition coils ON and OFF.

 Where Do I Start?